 - Providing environmental protection services such as waste pesticide disposal, pesticide container recycling, and monitoring of our water resources

 Please see the links at the left for more information on individual programs.

 What is NEW?

-- EPA has requested label for pyrethroid products used on structures-because of your input!
+- Structural Pest Control Operators: As a result of your input, the EPA has now requested labels for pyrethroid products used on structures.
 Look for the new labels allowing expanded exterior treatments soon.